Jonathan2251/lbd/_sources/gpu.rst.txt

   Set time point at keyframes

-In this series of videos, you find the 3D modeling tools creating Java instead of C/C++ code calling OpenGL api and shaders.
-It's because Java can call OpenGL api through a wrapper library [#joglwiki]_.
+In this series of videos, you will see 3D modeling tools generating Java code instead of C/C++ code calling OpenGL API and shaders.
+This is because Java can call OpenGL API through a wrapper library [#joglwiki]_.

-Every CAD software manufacturer such as AutoDesk and Blender has their own proprietary format.
-To solve the problem of interoperability, neutral or open source formats were invented as intermediate formats for converting between two proprietary formats.
+Every CAD software manufacturer, such as AutoDesk and Blender, has their own proprietary format.
+To solve interoperability problems, neutral or open source formats were created as intermediate formats to convert between proprietary formats.

-Naturally, these formats have become hugely popular now.
-Two famous examples of neutral formats are STL (with a .STL extension) and COLLADA (with a .DAE extension).
-Here is the list, where the 3D file formats are marked with their type.
+Naturally, these neutral formats have become very popular.
+Two famous examples are STL (with a `.STL` extension) and COLLADA (with a `.DAE` extension).
+Below is a list showing 3D file formats along with their types.

 .. table:: 3D file formats [#3dfmt]_